Yes, we're a little loco · Open Source · MIT License

 LoRA Adapters

-Tiny specialist layers (50-300 MB each) fine-tuned for specific domains.
-Hot-swap in milliseconds.
-We're starting with math, code, writing, and analysis.
+Tiny specialist layers fine-tuned for specific domains, merged into standalone GGUFs.
+We're starting with math, code, and analysis.

 3